PIFSC-Protected-Species-Division/LTabundR/README.md

 Note that this package contains large built-in datasets and may take several minutes to install.

+`LTabundR` depends upon `R` versions 2.10 or later.
+It was developed and published with `R` 4.3.1 on a 64-bit Mac OS.
+You may need to download "Rtools" if it is not already installed on your computer.
+[You can do so here.](https://cran.r-project.org/bin/windows/Rtools/)

 ### Vignette

 Visit [**this vignette**](https://pifsc-protected-species-division.github.io/LTabundR-vignette/) for a complete guide to using `LTabundR`.